Hamburger Sale Fundraiser

 Also, have some snacks on hand like cookies, cupcakes, rice crispy treats or something similar for those not wanting a full meal.
 Children accompanying adults are great customers for snacks like these.

 Create flyers and give to shoppers at shopping centers or post where there is a place to post it (high school or college halls).
-Use a QR Code that will direct people to your online menu or donation page.
-On the flyer, include the ability for each person that can't make it to supper to make a donation for mailing in the attached form printed on the flyer (include your groups post office box and phone number on the flyer).
+On the flyer, include the ability for each person that can't make it to the supper to make a donation for mailing in the attached form printed on the flyer (include your groups post office box and phone number on the flyer).

 Chain stores like Sam's Wholesale Clubs typically allows groups to conduct a cooked hamburger plate fundraiser at their locations.
 These are dependent on permission from the store manager.
 Some stores could even offer a matching grant if employees are participating for up to $500 possibly.